33086943

 I Compared Victoria Sponge Cakes by Mary Berry and James Martin — The Winner Was Clear

-Victoria sponge cakes are a timeless British classic beloved by many.
-Whenever I bake one, I usually stick to Mary Berry’s tried-and-true all-in-one method — a recipe that consistently delivers a perfectly light and fluffy sponge.
-Still, curiosity got the better of me, so I decided to test James Martin’s take on the Victoria sponge to see how it measured up.
-The results were impressive, but the winner was clear.
+Victoria sponge cakes are a timeless classic, beloved by many for their light texture and sweet simplicity.
+Whenever I bake one, I usually stick to Mary Berry’s famous all-in-one method—a foolproof recipe that consistently delivers a perfect sponge.
+Curious to explore other celebrity chefs’ takes, I decided to try James Martin’s Victoria sponge cake recipe.
+The outcome?
+Both were delightful, but the winner was unmistakable.

-Mary Berry’s recipe embraces simplicity: all ingredients are combined in one bowl, mixed either by hand or with an electric mixer, then divided evenly between two small cake tins before baking.
-She suggests cooking the sponges at 180°C (160°C fan) or Gas Mark 4 for 20 to 25 minutes.
-In my experience, the cakes benefit from a slightly longer bake of around 30 minutes at that temperature, producing perfectly risen, light, and airy sponges with an even texture throughout.
+Mary Berry’s recipe is as simple as it gets.
+You combine all the ingredients in one bowl—either by hand or with an electric mixer—then split the batter evenly into two small tins before baking.
+Mary recommends baking at 180C/160C Fan/Gas 4 for 20 to 25 minutes, though I personally find the cakes benefit from a slightly longer bake time of about 30 minutes at this temperature, resulting in sponges that are light, fluffy, and perfectly risen.

 SUBSCRIBE FOR UPDATES